juju/docs/src/en/getting-started.md

 We suggest you take the time to read the following:

-  - [Juju concepts][concepts] - This page explains the terminology used throughout this documentation and describes what Juju can do.
   - [Clouds][clouds] goes into detail about configuring other clouds, including the public clouds like Azure, AWS, Google Compute Engine and Rackspace.
   - [Charms/Services][charms] - find out how to construct complicated workloads